 252 Dundas Street North

-If you make an inquiry or lodge a complaint, and are not satisfied with the outcome of that, you may challenge that outcome by writing a letter to our President, 252 Dundas Street North, Cambridge, Ontario, N1R 5T3, requesting reconsideration of your matter.
+If you make an inquiry or lodge a complaint, and are not satisfied with the outcome, you may challenge that outcome by writing a letter to our President, 252 Dundas Street North, Cambridge, Ontario, N1R 5T3, requesting reconsideration of your matter.
 Gore Mutual’s commitment is to promptly open a dialogue with you.
-If your concern remains unresolved to your satisfaction, you may address your concerns to the Office of the Privacy Commissioner of Canada, 30 Victoria Street, Gatineau, Quebec, K1A 1H3.
-You may also have rights under provincial legislation.
-If you are not satisfied with the manner in which your complaint has been handled, you may also contact the Office of the Superintendent of Financial Institutions Canada, 255 Albert Street, 16th Floor, Ottawa, Ontario, K1A.
+If your complaint is not resolved to your satisfaction, you may address your concerns to the Office of the Privacy Commissioner of Canada, 30 Victoria Street, Gatineau, Quebec, K1A 1H3.